flavianoviana/api-manage-customer/README.md

 ## About the project

-This is a simple project to demonstrate how an API works in Laravel.
+This is a simple project to demonstrate how an API works in Laravel and how we can document it using swagger.

 On this project I'm using: